Skip to content

 proc_pid_use_derivative_on_measurement boolean optional False: uses derivative on setpoint error computation

-True: uses derivative on measurement computation
+True: uses derivative on measurement/feedback computation

 Default value: false